NiHaiden/NiHaiden/README.md

 Want to get in contact via the old fashioned way?
 Shoot me a message here:

 My Email: hello@niklas.life
+or on this one: niklas@haiden.ch

+Feel free to shoot me a mail.

 ## Currently working or experimenting with: